FlareLine/redox/README.md

 # Redox

-**Redox is a Fabric mod for Minecraft that allows the player to experiment with chemistry.**
+**Redox is a Fabric mod for Minecraft that allows players to experiment with chemistry.**